jiangyuanhk/Analyzing-U.S.-Automobile-fuel-efficiency-over-time-for-single-fuel-gasoline-cars/README.md

 **Figure4: MPG for single fuel cars with 4 cylinders**

-### d. predicting whether a car owner will spend or save, depending on all the characteristics associated to the vehicle
+### d. predicting whether a car owner will spend or save, depending on some characteristics associated to the vehicle
 From the graph below, we can see that a good number of features can determine how well you will save or spend on a vehicle.
 Some features like:
 - **barrels08** which is the annual petroleum consumption in barrels.
 We see that it has a negative relationship in which the more the annual consumption, the more you will spend and save less.
 - **comb08** which is the MPG(Mile Per Gallon).
 We see a positive relationship in which the higher the MPG value, the more you will save and spend less.